 - Optional: Seal the rocks with Modge Podge.
 This will ensure that the paint on each rock does not rub off on each other.
 In these photos, we did not seal the rocks yet and placed them side-by-side.

-Learning activities with the Very Hungry Caterpillar story stones:
+Learn Chinese, Korean, and English with the Very Hungry Caterpillar story stones

 - Handling the rocks with care and not throwing/tossing them